-The following laws and rules about rental housing property apply specifically to residents and property in Baltimore County.
-Rules not covered here may be covered by other Maryland law.
+The following rental housing laws and rules apply specifically to residents and property in Baltimore County.
+Maryland state law may also apply.
+Some of these rules only apply to residential property.

 Rental and housing laws vary from county to county.
 Local laws are one of the three different types of law that may apply to your rental or housing situation.

 Montgomery County law requires landlords to fulfill certain requirements before and during a tenancy.

 Special Laws that apply to Montgomery County and cities within.